alexmorley/pairio/README.md

 print(result)
 ```

-Often the val will not be a string, but will instead be the SHA-1 hash of a file.
+On primary use case is when the value is the SHA-1 hash of a file.
 For example

 ```
 pa.set({'operation':'bash-stdout','script':'echo "Hello, pairio."'},'a09fd13fd92800aeafe475e9113efe216788d934')